See the source here◊

 - In ''Treehouse of Horror II", Homer wakes up from a horrible dream where Mr Burns's head was grafted to his body … only to find Mr Burns's head is still there.

 - Parodied in "Tennis the Menace."
 Homer has a nightmare that Bart has murdered him and married Marge.
 After waking up, Homer sees a picture of Bart and fearfully says, "That's the guy from my dream."

 - In a Garfield and Friends episode parodying The Twilight Zone, Garfield gets Trapped in TV Land.
 Some time later, he wakes up along with Odie, considering it to be a dream.
 Then he notices he's wearing a scarf he got on a shopping channel... and on the floor is a broken remote which Odie destroyed trying to free the cat...

 - Used on Arthur in the story "D.W.'s Name Game."
 D.W. has a nightmare in which she learns you couldn't meet people names and meets a dinosaur called Thesaurus.
 (It's one word!)
 She then wakes up and tells her family that she had this dream and about all the people were in it.
 She then says "and you were in it too" and Thesaurus appears at the window and says "Aw, sheesh!"

-- In the Looney Tunes cartoon "Water, Water Every Hare," at the end of the cartoon, Bugs Bunny wakes up in his bed and thinks the events of the cartoon were all just a dream.
+- "Water, Water Every Hare".
+At the end of the cartoon, Bugs Bunny wakes up in his bed and thinks the events of the cartoon were all just a dream.
 Then Gossamer, who Bugs had made small earlier, comes in on a boat his size and says, "Oh yeah?
 That's what you think!"